 Zachary Taylor’s Chimney

-U.S. President Zachary Taylor, then an Army general, lived in a two-story frame house for three years while supervising the construction of Fort Smith.
+Visit the site where U.S. President – then an Army general – Zachary Taylor lived for three years while supervising the construction of Fort Smith before a fi re consumed the home.
 Artifacts found near the current St. Anne’s building at Immaculate Conception Church revealed remnants of the Zachary Taylor House, including the chimney.
-The chimney is now on permanent display at the church.
 13th St. and Garrison Ave.

 Located just off North Main Street, the park boasts a view that is second to none.
 Walking trails wind through the park.
 A new rock promenade, disc golf and playgounds make this a true family park.
 Ampitheater and events building designed for open-air or closed seating for 300.